 Issue Response 1.
-Future development will result in an impact to the rural amenity of the area caused by an increase in traffic, an increase in noise generated by the development and the built form of the development blocking views to the Jandabup Nature Reserve.
-This application proposes the inclusion of an 'Additional Use (Place of Worship and incidental Reception Centre)' into the City's DPS 2.
+Issue Future development will result in an impact to the rural amenity of the area caused by an increase in traffic, an increase in noise generated by the development and the built form of the development blocking views to the Jandabup Nature Reserve.
+Response This application proposes the inclusion of an 'Additional Use (Place of Worship and incidental Reception Centre)' into the City's DPS 2.
 As per Administration's previous reporting and Council's decision at its meeting on 17 November 2020, the proposed 'Place of Worship' and incidental Reception Centre, will serve a regional function and is considered to be complementary to the General Rural zone in this specific context and is unlikely to impact on the rural character and amenity of the surrounding rural area.
 Notwithstanding, compatibility with the surrounding development is a question of whether the future development associated with the additional use will adversely impact rural character and amenity and/or degrade the land on which it is to be located by way of generation of noise, odour, traffic, dust or the appearance of the development.
 More information surrounding traffic is provided under the 'Traffic' section of this report however traffic impacts of individual developments are addressed through the Development Application process.
+The impact of any development on views in the Rural zone is not specifically part of the planning framework, however the impact of any future development on the character, landform, and amenity of the area will be considered through the development application process.
+An application for this type of development would also likely be considered by the City's Design Review Panel.
+While these above matters are relevant in the planning context, they can all be adequately addressed under the relevant planning framework at the development application stage.
 2. The proposed land use does not reflect future planning for the area under the East Wanneroo District Structure Plan.
 The use of the land for a 'Place of Worship' is considered to be consistent with the future suburban residential nature of the 'Suburban Neighbourhood' designation applied to the subject site under the EWDSP.
-Under DPS 2, a 'Place of Worship' is capable of approval in a residential area.
+Under DPS 2, a 'Place of Worship' is capable of approval in a residential area. of approval in a residential area.